MikaelMayer/StringSolver/README.md

 mv -a file1 file2
 ```

-For testing, you can use `mv -e` alone to have an high-level overview of the transformation, or `mv -t` alone to visualize the transformation.
+There are other commands after a renaming is done:

+* `mv -e` or `--explain` provides a high-level english explanation of the transformation
+* `mv -t` or `--test` provides a visualization of the transformation if applied.

-Adding options `-e` or `-t` along with filenames helps the system to refine the request without touching any files.
+Adding options `-e` or `-t` along with filenames helps the system to refine the request without modifying any files.

+* `-p or --properties` provides owner name and last modification date.

-If you experience trouble with the `mv` command, you can always run `mv --clear` to clear the history stored in a temporary file.
+If you experience trouble with the `mv` command, you can always use the `-c` or `--clear` option to clear the history stored in a temporary file.

 To produce an equivalent bash script which would produce the result, add the option `-b` or `--bash`

-### Automated bash commands
+### Semi-automated bash commands

 [![ScreenShot](http://i1.ytimg.com/vi/yaNr-JDc8tA/mqdefault.jpg)](http://youtu.be/yaNr-JDc8tA)